ibm-cloud-docs/hpc-ibm-spectrumlsf/cloud-logs.md

 ## Functionality
 {: #cloud-log-functionality}

 Solutions can be enabled for cloud logs to capture infrastructure and application logs from both management and compute nodes.
-In order to setup cloud logs, following are the variables:
+Following are the variables to setup cloud logs:

 * `observability_logs_enable_for_management`: Set this value as "false" to disable the {{site.data.keyword.logs_full_notm}} integration.
 If enabled, infrastructure and LSF application logs from management nodes are captured.